autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 > Note: If you prefer to install the headless version of Raspberry Pi OS,
 > please follow the steps [here](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
-> You will need to run `sudo apt -y install pi git; pip install virutalenv`
+> You will need to run `sudo apt -y install pi git python3-pip; pip install virutalenv`
 > afterwards.